Farmer-Eds-Shed/Home-Assistant-based-Farm-Automation-and-Monitoring/MySensors/README.md

-# Radio Settings for all LoRa Nodes used in this project
+# Radio Settings for LoRa Nodes used in this project

 //Heltec ESP32 Lora V2<br />
 #define MY_RADIO_RFM95<br />